Saugus Rodeo: End of show. Photograph by Charles Miller, 9126 Sunset Blvd., Hollywood, California. Original print, 6½x9½ inches, on heavy art stock.

 Here is another Charles Miller photo of the Saugus Rodeo.

-The 1930 Saugus Rodeo (held April 27) would be the last under Roy Baker's ownership.
+Thirty-three thousand spectators observed the 1930 Saugus Rodeo — and an estimated 25,000 were turned away for lack of capacity — in a valley that sported an entire population of maybe 3,000.
+Despite its success, the 1930 rodeo (held April 27) would be the last under Roy Baker's ownership.
 The Great Depression was on, and Baker, who started the rodeo in 1926 with Bob Anderson, was forced to call it quits.
 He sold out to Hoot Gibson, star of both the rodeo circuit and the box office.

 In fact, the 1930 Baker Ranch Rodeo was co-presented by Baker and Gibson.
 In the 1930 rodeo program, Gibson writes: